diefenbach/cmaker/README.md

 # Campaign Maker (cmaker)

-An AI-powered marketing campaign image generation system that crea professional product photography and marketing materials using OpenAI's DALL-E and GPT models.
+An AI-powered marketing campaign image generation system that creates professional product photography and marketing materials using OpenAI's DALL-E and GPT models.

 ## Overview